-There are two tiers of host monitoring in AppOptics: Pro and Enterprise.
-The distinction is determined by the agents running on a host: a host agent or CloudWatch monitoring of a host qualifies for Pro pricing, while an APM agent counts as Enterprise.
+There are two tiers of host monitoring in AppOptics: Infrastructure and APM.
+The distinction is determined by the agents running on a host: a host agent qualifies for Infrastructure Host pricing, while an APM agent counts as an APM host.

 Note that host counts are determined based on the data being submitted during a given hour, not an account-level setting, so you can mix-and-match types as needed to monitor your environment.

-A host is an instance of an operating system being observed by one of our agents or CloudWatch.
+A host is an instance of an operating system being observed by one of our agents.
 Containers are not billed separately in AppOptics; for more information, see Monitoring Containers.

 - A host with an APM agent installed (host agent or CloudWatch monitoring included).

 - Annual: $240/host/year

 - If an APM host stops reporting APM metrics (i.e. APM agent removed or disabled), it will be considered a Infrastructure Host from that point forward.

 AppOptics provides a versatile analytics and dashboarding platform that’s fed by metrics.
 Metrics which come out-of-the-box from the host and APM agents are included in per-host costs.